SBC-Utrecht/pytom-match-pick/docs/Usage.md

 ## 1. Creating a template and mask

-**Important**:
+Keep in mind:

-- The template and mask need to have the same box size.
+* The template and mask need to have the same box size.
-- The template needs to have the same contrast as the tomogram (e.g. the particles are black in both the tomogram and template).
+* The template needs to have the same contrast as the tomogram (e.g. the particles are black in both the tomogram and template).
 Contrast can be adjusted with the `--invert` option.

 ### pytom_create_template.py

 Using an EM map as a reference structure generally leads to the best results.
 Alternatively a structure from the PDB can be converted in Chimera(X) using the molmap command to create an MRC file that models the electrostatic potential.
+A good ballpark for the box size of the template is 2 or 3 times the particle diameter (along its longest axis).

 ```python exec="on" result="ansi"
 import argparse